peter88213/yw-cnv/docs/template/help-adv.md

 ## Scene list

-This will generate a new OpenDocument spreadsheet (ods) listing scene title, scene descriptions, and links to the manuscript's scene sections.
-Further scene metadata (e.g. tags, goals, time), if any.
+This will generate a new OpenDocument spreadsheet (ods) listing the following:

+- Link to the manuscript's scene section
+- Scene title
+- Scene description
+- Tags
+- Scene notes
+- A/R
+- Goal
+- Conflict
+- Outcome
+- Scene
+- Words total
+- FieldTitle 1
+- FieldTitle 2
+- FieldTitle 3
+- FieldTitle 4
+- Word count
+- Letter count
+- Status
+- Characters
+- Locations
+- Items

 File name suffix is `_scenelist`.

 You can write back the table contents to the yWriter 7 project file with the [Export to yWriter](@help@#export-to-ywriter) command.